 Potential funding sources include:

 Innovate UK funds, supports and connects businesses to accelerate economic growth.
-They run regular funding calls throughout the year and also offer an Innovation Voucher scheme to pay for an external expert, such as Kingston University, to help your business grow.
-Innovate UK is sponsored by the Department for Business, Innovation & Skills.
+They run regular funding calls throughout the year and is sponsored by the Department for Business, Energy & Industrial Strategy.

 Up to 60% funded by Innovate UK, Knowledge Transfer Partnerships (KTPs) can grow your business through employing a graduate to manage a strategic project with the additional support of an academic.
 Visit our KTP pages or the Innovate UK KTP website.

 The largest-ever EU research and innovation programme will release nearly €80 billion of funding between 2014 and 2020.

 Horizon 2020 is open to businesses, public bodies, charities and healthcare providers and is focused on three areas: science, industrial leadership or societal challenges.
 20% of the programme's budget is allocated for SMEs.